vmos1/cosmogan_pytorch/README.md

 # Introduction
 Code to implement Generative Adversarial Neural networks to produce images of matter distribution in the universe for different sets of cosmological parameters.
-Dataset consisits of N-body cosmology simulations.
-The code is built using the python framework.
+Dataset consisits of N-body cosmology simulation maps obtained from PyCOLA.

 The aim is to build conditional GANs to produce images for different classes corresponding to different sets of cosmological parameters.